 - 1. The normal maximum length of a cul-de-sac is 120m.
 Where cul-de-sacs exceed 170m, a provision must be made for a 6m public utility lot for emergency access and water looping at the end of the cul-de-sac.
 The Developer is to provide the recommended structure for emergency access vehicles based on their Geotechnical Engineer's design for the conditions of the site. - 2.
-Cul-de-sac islands are not permitted.

-3. Layout of cul-de-sacs shall be as per Detail TN-12.
+The length of a cul-de-sac shall be measured along the centerline of the roadway, starting from the closest projected face of the curb of the intersecting street to the face of curb at the furthest point of the cul-de-sac bulb (As per detail TN-12). - 3.
+Cul-de-sac islands are not permitted. - 4.
+Layout of cul-de-sacs shall be as per Detail TN-12.
 Maintain the offset from the face of curb to the property line throughout the cul-de-sac as shown on the detail.